scp756-221/term-project-angelababy/README.md

 http://external-ip-address:80/api/v1/playlist/
 ```

 Try to send a `create_playlist` to the playlist service by postman.
-In normal case, you'd get a `200` return status code and a playlist id.
+In normal case, you'd get a `200` return status code and a `playlist_id`.

 <img src="media/ts4.png" width="80%" height="80%" />